remkop22/yaw/README.md

-# Yaw - A parser generator toolkit for Rust
+# Yaw - A parser generator written in Rust

 <b>This project is still in it's prototyping phase.</b>